edtela/nrp-pos-app/MIGRATION_PLAN.md

-# DOM Messaging Architecture Migration Plan
+# DOM Messaging Architecture Migration - COMPLETED

 ## Overview
 This document outlines the migration from the current monolithic `html-template.ts` to a modular DOM-based messaging architecture that eliminates singletons and provides null-safe DOM operations.